Nyack, New York: History

-Native American stone relics and oyster middens found along the shore of the Hudson indicate today's Nyack was a favorite pre-Colonial fishing spot.
-The first Europeans settled in there in 1675, calling the general area "Tappan".
+Native American stone relics and oyster middens found along the Hudson River shoreline indicate that present-day Nyack was a popular pre-Colonial fishing location.
+The first Europeans settled there in 1675, calling the general area "Tappan".

-Harman Douwenszen is thought to be the first white settler.
-He came to America as a toddler and grew up in Bergen, New Jersey.
-In the State Archives in Albany there is a 1687 letter on file petitioning Governor Dongan to buy a strip of land in the west hills of Tappan (today Nyack), in which he had lived on for 12 years.
-His petition was granted and he bought the land from the Native Americans.
+Harman Douwenszen is believed to be the first white settler.
+He came to America as a toddler and grew up in Bergen, New Jersey, which became New Jersey after the British assumed control and divided New Netherland in 1664.
+A letter from 1687 is on file in the State Archives in Albany petitioning Governor Dongan to buy a strip of land in the west hills of Tappan (today Nyack), where he had lived for 12 years.
+His petition was granted, and he bought the land from the Native Americans.
 He called his farm New Orania (Oranje in Dutch).
 This section of Nyack became known as Orangetown in 1683.
 The Tappan Register of 1707 claimed it was pronounced Nay-ack.
 Nyack became part of Rockland County in 1798.
 Harman's younger brother Theius changed the family name from Douwse (Frisian for first son) to Talma (Dutch for first son).
 His children became Talman and eventually Tallmans.
 The New Orania farm became the Tallman homestead, at the northeast corner of what is now Broadway and Tallman Place.
 The building was demolished in 1914.

 Letter dated 31 August 1687 on file at New York State Archives at Albany:

 The humble Peticon of Harman Dowse of Tappan Neare Ye River Side, Alias New Orania farm ... your peticonr is a farmer that hath nothing wot comes by his hard labour but by God's Blessing out ye Produce and ye ground, and hath a family to provide for.

-On the north wall of the Key Bank building at South Broadway and Burd Street in Nyack is a plaque installed in 1938 that reads:
+A plaque installed in 1938 on the north wall of the Key Bank building at South Broadway and Burd Street in Nyack reads:

 The Tappan Indians, from time immemorial, occupied these lands fronting the river shore.
 Here, in summer they lived upon fish and oysters.
 In Algonkian dialect spoken by them they called this location NAY-ACK which means the fishing place.
 The first settlement of white people within the limits of the present Rockland County, New York, took place in 1675 when Harmen Dowesen (Tallman), a young Dutchman of Bergen, New Jersey relocated here.

-The Tallmans erected a mill upon a stream which still is known as Mill Brook.
-Abraham Lydecker purchased land from the Tallmans when there were but seven homes in Nyack in 1813.
-Nyack became an incorporated village in 1872 according to the same plaque on the Midland Trust Building.
+The Tallmans erected a mill on a stream still known as Mill Brook.
+Abraham Lydecker purchased land from the Tallmans when there were only seven homes in Nyack in 1813.
+Nyack became an incorporated village in 1872, according to the same plaque on the Midland Trust Building.

 Three major industries once thrived in Nyack: sandstone quarrying for New York City buildings (c.
-1800–1840); boat building—sloops, steamboats, then pleasure craft and World War I and II submarine chasers (ca. 1915–1948); and shoe manufacturing (ca. 1828–1900).
+1800–1840); boat building—sloops, steamboats, then pleasure craft and World War I and World War II submarine chasers (ca. 1915–1948); and shoe manufacturing (ca. 1828–1900).